erkemp3/roamSafe/README.md

 ## Covid Travel App

-This project aims to create a travel app that gives the user the latest covid infos.
+Currently in the process of creating a travel app using React, Firebase and external APIs, that provides users with all the relevant COVID-19 information for each country before travel.

 ## Technologies

-React.js
+* React
+* JavaScript
+* HTML
+* CSS
+* Google Firebase
+* APIs

 ## Packages

+* Axios
+* PropTypes

 ## Available Scripts